7 myths and truths about tattoos | 10 Masters

 On the other hand, luckily, there are many other companies who have decided to evolve on their perspective, and they prefer to accept tattoos and refuse to have a policy against tattooed employees.

-The answer for a rumour is information
+The answer for a rumor is information

 Myths and truths about tattoos are many, and we can’t say that there won’t be any new ones, as defamation spreads fast.
 We need to be aware of what’s usually said to avoid being part of a misinformation that only creates intolerance prejudices towards tattoos